 A Terrifying Trip Into Mujib Canyon, Jordan

-I sought the advice of friends on how to book a tour to Petra and Wadi Rum prior to traveling to Jordan.
-Everyone assured me that any hotel could make the necessary arrangements.
+I sought the advice of fellow travelers on the most important places to visit in Jordan.
+Of the many responses I received, two sites made the top of everyone’s list: Petra and Wadi Rum.
+But how to arrange to see these far flung places from my initial arrival in the capital city of Amman?
+My research turned up suggestions for an arranged itinerary around Jordan, but everyone assured me that any hotel could make the necessary arrangements.
 As they had advised, my hotel in Amman put together a custom tour that included transport in a private car via the King’s Highway to Petra, with stops at some of the most important tourist sites along the way.
 After three nights in Petra (not included), a driver would transfer me to Wadi Rum, where I would spend two nights in a traditional Bedouin tent and enjoy a two-hour jeep tour of the desert.
 From Wadi Rum, I would be driven non-stop back to Amman via the Desert Highway.
 The price of slightly less than $600 seemed reasonable, given that I would have a private driver at my beck and call.
 And it would have been fine…if I’d gotten what I was promised.

 On day one I climbed into the car with my driver promptly at 8:30 a.m., excited to begin the seven-hour journey down the King’s Highway toward Petra.
 Our first stop would be Karak, a 12th century Crusader castle in the town of Al-Karak.
 I’d been told we would be driving down the King’s Highway, but my GPS map soon indicated otherwise.
 We were on the Desert Highway, which parallels King’s Highway some miles to the east on the opposite side of a deep gorge known as Mujib Canyon.